estebanrfp/Pixel-Painting/README.md

-# GDB Multiplayer Pixel Painting Example
+# GenosDB P2P Multiplayer Pixel Painting Example

 A simple application designed to help painters track their progress, gather inspiration, and manage their painting process effectively.